zherom/Pebble/README.md

-# Pebble
+# LunchTracker

-LunchTracker the App for Pebble
+the App for Pebble

 will be there in no time...